nemanjakitic/minesweeper/README.md

 ## Project details

-This is the mini game called minesweeper and you can find it on the link [link](https://nemanjakitic.github.io/minesweeper/:)
+This is the mini minesweeper project, you can find it and try on this [link](https://nemanjakitic.github.io/minesweeper/)

 ### `npm start`